LevonDX/Teams-Hack-event-March-2022/Challenge 1-2/Readme.md

 ## Success Criteria

-1. Demonstrate to your coach a Bot that can have an 1-1 conversation with a user, with the above 2 commands; and also that the Bot cannot be added on a Teams or Group chat.
+1. Demonstrate to your coach a Bot that can have an 1-1 conversation with a user, with the above 2 commands and the ***suggestions*** functionality; and also that the Bot cannot be added on a Teams or Group chat.
 2. Demonstrate to your coach that the Bot is deployed on an Azure Service.

 ## Learning Resources